PavelPZ/riverpod_navigator/README.md

 The mission of navigation is to keep *string-path* <= **typed-path** => *navigation-stack* always in sync.
 With the **typed-path** as the source of the truth.

-Note: *There is a one-to-one relationship between the specified segment and the screen (HomeSegment - HomeScreen, BookSegment - BookScreen)
+Note: *There is a one-to-one relationship between the given segment and the screen (HomeSegment - HomeScreen, BookSegment - BookScreen)
 In the following text, I sometimes confuse the two terms.*.

 ## Simple example

 ### Step1 - imutable classes for typed-segment

-We use [freezed-package](https://github.com/rrousselGit/freezed) for generation immutable clasess (that defines typed-segments).
+We use [freezed-package](https://github.com/rrousselGit/freezed) for generation immutable clasess (that defines typed-segment's).

 It's a good idea to be familiar with the freezed-package (including support for JSON serialization).

-From the following SegmentGrp class declaration, the freezed package generates two classes: *HomeSegment and PageSegment*.
+From the following SegmentGrp class declaration, the freezed package generates two classes: *HomeSegment* and *PageSegment*.

 ```dart
 @freezed